muratk3n/thirdwave/en/tweets/2019/week51.md

 [geek] Noticed that didn't you.
 Very good.
 Yes, it looks like an objective, a target.
 Even better that is a *convex* target which have certain guarantees in opt.
-So now we can calculate the best weights that'll give the minimum internal correlation [/geek]
+So now we can calculate the best weights that'll give the minimum internal correlation.

-Hell u could this procedure to filter out unwanted stocks even.
-Start with many, many symbols and the optimization could zero out some, indicating they are no good, so they are left out.
+Hell 1 could use this procedure to filter out unwanted stocks even.
+Start with many, many symbols and the optimization could zero out some, indicating they are no good, so they are left out  [/geek]

 "[geek] I noticed the `w'H w` from optimization - it looks like a objective func [/geek]"